MBonalumi/TicTacToe_AI/README.md

 # TicTacToe_AI
+## Info
 classical AI application for playing TicTacToe.

 Uses Minimax and AlphaBeta pruning.

+## Version 2

 The application was then generalized and asks for a board size.

-Plays optimally on any board size, although the computation amount explodes with size, since no oracle function was implemented to reduce its depth.
+Plays optimally on any board size.

+The computation time explodes with size since no oracle function was implemented to reduce its depth.